Norbert Finzsch: Education and career

 Norbert Finzsch studied German literature and United States history at the University of Cologne, where he passed the state exam in both majors in 1977.
 In 1980 he received his PhD in history at Cologne.
 The title of the dissertation was The Gold miners of California: Conditions of Work, Standards of Living, and Political System in the Middle of the Nineteenth Century.
 It was a cliometric study.
 From 1981 to 1988 Finzsch taught American History as an assistant professor at the University of Cologne.
-In 1983/1984 he was a fellow of the American Council of Learned Societies at the University of California at Berkeley.
+In 1983/1984 he was a fellow of the American Council of Learned Societies at the University of California, Berkeley.
 In 1988 Finzsch passed his Habilitation (qualification for a professorship) and award of the Venia Legendi (right to teach) with a study of the social history of the Rhineland during the late 18th and early 19th century.
 In 1990 Finzsch was appointed deputy director of the German Historical Institute in Washington, D.C.
 In 1992 he received the chair of Modern History at the University of Hamburg as the successor of Günter Moltmann.
 He went to the University of Cologne in 2001 as Professor for North-American History.
 His research interests encompass the social history of the United States in the 19th and 20th centuries, the history of gender and sexuality and, since 2001, Australian history.
 From 2005 to 2007 Finzsch served as vice president of the University of Cologne.
-Between 1996 and 2000 Finzsch received several fellowships at the University of California in Berkeley, both at the Center for German and European Studies and the Center for International Government Studies.
+Between 1996 and 2000 Finzsch received several fellowships at the Berkeley, both at the Center for German and European Studies and the Center for International Government Studies.
 2000/2001 he served as a visiting professor at the Université Michel Montaigne at Bordeaux, 2003 as visiting scholar at the Humanities Research Centre at the Australian National University in Canberra, Australia.
 2012/13 Finzsch was appointed distinguished visiting scholar at Berkeley.
 2014/2015 he was received a fellowship at the International Research Center re:work at the Humboldt University in Berlin.
 In 2016, Finzsch retired.
 In 2017, he received the Meyer-Struckmann-Prize of the Heinrich-Heine-University in Düsseldorf, Germany.
 Currently, he teaches at the Sigmund Freud University in Berlin as professor of psychotherapy science.